triciasawyer/Reading-notes-301/class-14.md

 An example is when YouTube’s almost entirely right-handed developer team built the iOS app without considering how left-handed people would use it, for example, 5% to 10% of videos were uploaded upside down as a result.
 This factor may be especially relevant for leaders of consumer tech companies.

 ## Things I want to know more about

+What characteritsics creat a diverse team?
+How do you get a diverse team that also collaborates good together.